AguaClara/String-Digester/TricklingFilter_Final_Report.md

 </div>

 #### Flow Distributions
 An assumption of this model is that the entire volume of the trickling filter is being used.
 The team hypothesized that there might be unused volume in the trickling filter that does not receive any flow because the would water take another path with less resistance, and therefore the system would be failing to fully treat the water.
 Therefore the team conducted preliminary experiments to determine how flow is distributed.
-After these tests, the team intends to determine how to use a packing material and filter design that utilizes all of the available space.
+Using the information gathered from these tests, the team intends to eventually determine how to use a packing material and filter design that utilizes all of the available space.

 <div class="alert alert-block alert-danger">
 Future and past tense used.